JeremiahKaren/35percent.github.io/letters/aylesbury-witness-evidence.md

 @.
 Para 4.8.6 says that both parties will be free to terminate the DPA if phases are deemed unviable.

 @.
+In 2010, the Acquiring Authority signed a development partnership agreement for the redevelopment of the neighbouring Heygate estate.
+The contractual agreement required the developer to provide a minimum of 12.5% social rented housing.
+In the event, the developer claimed this was not viable and is now providing just 3% social rent as a result.
+We submit that this will be the future of the Aylesbury scheme.

+@.
 The Moodys downgrade report confirmed that on average NHHT is delivering 7% social rented housing across schemes in its current pipeline and this is despite NHHT having received record levels of funding.

 @.
 The Objectors submit that in the absence of dedicated government funding to replace the PFI funding anticipated at the time the AAAP was drafted, the minimum 37.5% social rented housing across the Aylesbury scheme us undeliverable.